Hyundai Kona Hybrid SUV review

 Hyundai has quietly dropped the diesel version from the Kona range, so fuel conscious buyers will be particularly interested in the Kona Hybrid.
 That's thanks to an economy figure of up to 56.5mpg, placing it a few rungs above the standard petrol models.
 It's not quite as clean as the Hyundai Kona Electric, of course, but that car is also quite a bit more expensive and has been tricky to get hold of due to long waiting lists.

 On our test drive, we managed to match the 56mpg figure on a variety of motorway and country roads, so urban driving with more electric-only running could produce even better numbers.
 At slow speeds, the 1.56kWh battery pack and electric motor can power the Kona for short distances of up to a mile or two.
-VED will cost £140 per year, which is £10 less than for petrol and diesel models, and insurance groups 11 to 13 out of 50 should also make the Kona Hybrid cheap to cover for most drivers.
+VED will cost the discounted rate which is less petrol and diesel models, and insurance groups 8 to 9 out of 50 should also make the Kona Hybrid cheap to cover for most drivers.
 Meanwhile, a five-year/unlimited-mileage warranty should ensure there aren't any unexpected repair bills.

 Engines, drive & performance

-When you aren't thinking about getting up to speed, the Kona Hybrid driving experience closely matches the petrol equivalents, sitting between the comfort-orientated Citroen C3 Aircross and the slightly sharper SEAT Arona.
+When you aren't thinking about getting up to speed, the Kona Hybrid driving experience closely matches the petrol equivalents, sitting between the comfort-oriented Citroen C3 Aircross and the slightly sharper SEAT Arona.
 It's happiest when driven gently, as it’s very quiet and switches between electric and petrol power almost imperceptibly.
-Trying to coax the car to drive using just electric power can also prove quite addictive.
+Trying to coax the car to drive using just electric power can also prove quite satisfying.

 Interior & comfort

-Trim levels are SE, Premium and Premium SE, and while SE versions make do with a seven-inch infotainment screen, it does at least still feature Android Auto and Apple CarPlay, as well as a rear-view camera.
-You also get rear parking sensors, climate control and 16-inch alloy wheels.
-Hopping up to Premium costs around £1,800 and adds larger wheels, a KRELL sound system, keyless entry, automatic wipers and wireless smartphone charging.
-The top Premium SE versions feature LED headlights, leather upholstery, heated and ventilated front seats and a head-up display.
+Trim levels are SE Connect, Premium and Ultimate.
+Every version features an impressive infotainment setup, along with Android Auto and Apple CarPlay.
+There's also a rear-view camera, rear parking sensors, climate control and 16-inch alloy wheels.
+Hopping up to Premium brings 18-inch alloy wheels, a Krell premium sound system, BlueLink remote connectivity, heated seats and steering wheel, front parking sensors, keyless entry and wireless smartphone charging.
+The top Ultimate versions feature LED headlights, a head-up display, heated rear seats, ventilated front seats and advanced safety technology.

 Practicality & boot space